SaravannanP/Aws-notes/README.md

  - Users or Groups can be assigned JSON documents called policies Example of a policy:
    ![Screenshot 2024-01-05 063243](https://github.com/SaravannanP/Aws-notes/assets/67651440/464b37fd-53a1-473b-b193-3dc38b64d8c5)

 Short description on above policy:
 Allow user to use ec2 instance and elastic load baalncing and cloudwatch.
  - these policies define the permission of the users
- - in AWS apply the least privilege principle: don't give more permissions than a user needs
+ - Apply the least privilege principle: don't give more permissions than a user needs
-  Eg: if the user needs access to three services just create a permission
-			for that user
+Example: if the user needs access to three services just create a permission for that user

-- creating a user in IAM will be available everywhere and therefore tagged under global
+creating a user in IAM will be available everywhere and therefore tagged under global
  1. Naviagate to IAM in AWS console
- 2. click on users on the side panel
+ 2. Click on users on the side panel
+ 3. create user > [check] I want to create an IAM user
+ 4. create group > [Check] administrator access policy

- Is not good practice to use a root account
- So create users such as admin users to access accounts more safely create user >[check] I want to create an IAM user create group > [Check] administrator access policy
+Is not good practice to use a root account therefore create users such as admin users to access accounts more safely

+## IAM Policies